rasbt/pattern_classification/resources/data_glossary.md

 [[back to top](#table-of-contents)]

-Specificity, which is related to [sensitivity](#sensitivity) -- in the context of error rate evaluation -- describes the "True Negative Rate" for a binary classification problem: The probability to make a correct prediction for a "false/negative" case (e.g., in an attempt to predict a disease, no disease is predicted for a healthy patient).
+Specificity (synonymous to [recall](#precision-and-recall)), which is related to [sensitivity](#sensitivity) -- in the context of error rate evaluation -- describes the "True Negative Rate" for a binary classification problem: The probability to make a correct prediction for a "false/negative" case (e.g., in an attempt to predict a disease, no disease is predicted for a healthy patient).
+Specificity is calculated as (TN)/(FP+TN), where TN=True Negatives, FP=False Positives.

 <br>
 <br>